Puerto Suello Hill Tunnel

+Background

+The 1/4 mi long tunnel was built in 1879 by the San Francisco and North Pacific Railroad.

-The tunnel was partially destroyed in 1961 by a fire, which was set by two boys.
+It was partially destroyed in 1961 by a fire, which was set by two boys.
 The fire killed 23-year-old firefighter Frank Kinsler when his truck fell 50 feet into the chasm.
 It was rebuilt for freight service in 1967, but was closed and boarded up in 1985 with the discontinuation of Northwestern Pacific Railroad services.
 The state-owned North Coast Railroad Authority and the Golden Gate Bridge, Highway and Transportation District took ownership of the tunnel in the 1970s and was thereafter acquired by SMART in 2003.

 It was retrofitted by SMART for a cost of $3 million in 2015.
 The 2017 California floods caused damage to the tunnel, delaying system's opening testing for three weeks.